 You may request a paper copy of any updated information by contacting the Responsible Entity's office directly and this information will be provided free of charge.
-The information will also be available from the Fund's Investment Manager, Infinity Capital Funds Management Pty Limited ACN 614 174 462 AFSL Corporate Authorised Representative Number 001254134 (Investment Manager) at www.infinitycapitalfm.com.au.

 ASIC states in Regulatory Guide 45 that failure to meet one or more of the benchmarks does not mean that a particular mortgage scheme is necessarily a poor investment.
 However, additional disclosure to Unitholders is needed so that Unitholders can assess its impact on their investment decision.